theothernt/AerialViews/README.md

 ## Device support and testing...

-- The plan is the keep support and good performance for older Android TVs
+- The plan is the keep support and great performance for older Android TVs

 - Newer features, which require more powerful devices (eg. Nvidia Shield or Google TV) can be disabled or enabled

 - The app has been tested with...
   - Sony Bravia (2015, Android TV v6)
+  - Nvidia Shield (2015, Android TV v7)
   - Nvidia Shield (2019, Android TV v9)
   - Chromecast/Google TV (2020, Android TV v10)

 <br/>

 ## Known issues...

+- HDR videos may not play properly for everyone, even with a TV that supports HDR10 and Dolby Vision.
+If you get a black screen or the colours are not correct, please use the SDR option

 - This app cannot be installed at the same time as Aeriel Dream from the Google Play Store